ANTicle/main/readme.md

 - recognise text genre
 - generate article text, titel, tagline, tester, SEO Tiel, SEO Teaser
-- history of generated tetexts
+- history of generated texts & amount of tokens used
+- checking for AI hallucinations

 ### Work in progress

-- checking for AI hallucinations
+- adding variables to the prompt
 - promots

 ### Planned